Language entry requirements

-25 Week Pre-sessional is suitable for students who need to improve their English level by 2.0 IELTS bands (or equivalent).
+The 25 Week Pre-sessional course is suitable for you if you need to improve your English level by 2.0 IELTS bands.

 If you can’t find a suitable Pre-sessional course for your level, please email email@example.com for information on other English courses.

 25 Week Pre-sessional is an intensive English language course designed to prepare you for your UAL undergraduate or postgraduate course.
 You will join an engaging course taught by supportive, experienced tutors.

 Your course will improve your English language skills in the context of art, design, fashion and communication.
 You will learn academic skills including thinking critically, presenting your work, researching and writing assignments.